The diagrams below show the life cycle of a species of large fish called the salmon.

 The plural form of “salmon” is also “salmon”, not “salmons”.

-✅ The salmon has an average lifespan of 9 years.
+✅ The salmon has an average lifespan of nine years.
 (Here, “the salmon” refers to the species and therefore is singular.)

-✅ Salmon have an average lifespan of 9 years.
+✅ Salmon have an average lifespan of nine years.
 (Here, “salmon” refers to the fish themselves and therefore is plural.)

 When meaning small fish, “fry” is both singular and plural.